-Exception: A foul against an official, regardless of when it occurs, is always treated as a foul between downs.
-12-3-1-e.
+Exception: A foul against an official, a team initiating a challenge when it has exhausted its timeouts, and a fifth and subsequent excess timeout for injury, regardless of when they occur, are always treated as a foul between downs.

 Item 5.
-Foul by Team B. After a penalty for a foul by Team B prior to (between downs) or during a play from scrimmage, the ensuing down is first-and-10 for Team A.
+Foul by Team B. After a penalty for a foul by Team B prior to, during, or after a play from scrimmage, the ensuing down is first-and-10 for Team A.

-- (1) Offside.
+- (1) Offside

-- (2) Encroachment.
+- (2) Encroachment

-- (3) Neutral zone infraction.
+- (3) Neutral zone infraction

-- (4) Delay of game.
+- (4) Delay of game

-- (5) Illegal substitution.
+- (5) Illegal substitution

-- (6) Excess time out.
+- (6) Excess time out

-- (7) Running into the kicker.
+- (7) Running into the kicker

-- (8) More than 11 players on the field at the snap.
+- (8) More than 11 players on the field at the snap

-- (9) More than 11 players in the formation prior to the snap.
+- (9) More than 11 players in the formation prior to the snap

-- (10) Illegal formation by the defense during a scrimmage kick play.
+- (10) Illegal formation by the defense during a scrimmage kick play